neiltranterralogic/roku_builder/README.md

 To see the key press code for a specific key the --navigate command can be run with the --debug option on to see a print out of all the keys pressed.

+#### Basic steps for creating a Roku channel/application package

+Official docs for packaging an application can be found [in the sdk](https://sdkdocs.roku.com/display/sdkdoc/Packaging+Your+Application), however the basic steps are:

+1. Side-load your application onto a Roku device for testing.
+1. Run the genkey utility to generate a key.
+This key will sign packages.
+This step only needs to be done once.
+1. Run the package utility to generate the package.
+1. Download the package from the Roku device to your computer.

+RokuBuilder makes running each of these steps easy, without needing to use the Roku device web interface or telnet.

 #### Sideloading